aldenleung/biodata/README.md

 # biodata - A standard biological data processing package

-The biodata package provides a standard API to access all different kinds of biological data using similar syntax.
-For each data type, data is processed by the corresponding reader (XX-Reader) and writer (XX-Writer) as a stream of entries.
-For example, `FASTAReader` is used to process FASTA file.
+The biodata package provides a standard API to access different kinds of biological data using similar syntax.
+For each data type, data could be accessed in either stream- or index-based method.
+To obtain a stream of entries, data is processed by the reader (XX-Reader) and writer (XX-Writer).
+For example, `FASTAReader` is used to process a FASTA file.
 A call to the method `read()` from `FASTAReader` yields a `FASTA` object.
-For indexed file, random access is supported through the XX-IReader.
-For example, an indexed FASTA file can be access by  `FASTAIReader`.
+To obtain entries from an indexed file, random access is supported through the XX-IReader.
+For example, an indexed FASTA file (with the associated .fai file) can be accessed by  `FASTAIReader` to yield a `FASTA` object.

 ## Installation